danieldenk/Android-Dev/README.md

     <li>It is not possible to search for an empty list of ingredients.</li>
     <li>Only valid (known) Ingredients can be added to the list of ingredients.</li>
   </ul></li>
+  <li>The background image that is used at the login, is a free to use background wallpaper for android.<br>Here I had to change the opacity.</li>
   <li>The source code includes a lot of comments about future development plans.
 Search for "TODO" to read more.</li>
   <li>You can also find the YouTube demonstration of the app beneath:</li>
   <a href="http://www.youtube.com/watch?feature=player_embedded&v=SGCrmQ1_Ia4" target="_blank"><img src="http://img.youtube.com/vi/SGCrmQ1_Ia4/0.jpg"